PrioritySoftware/PrioritySoftware.github.io/_sdk/Procedure-Input.md

 specify the pre-set value in the *Value* column (of the *Procedure Parameters* form) for the parameter in question.
 Of course, the designated value must match the parameter's data type.
-Alternatively, you can specify the name of a variable (e.g., :date), provided that its value has already been defined (e.g., in a previous procedure step).
+Alternatively, you can specify the name of a variable (e.g., :DATE), provided that its value has already been defined (e.g., in a previous procedure step).

 The pre-set input value appears the first time the user runs the